 The Rock Church, built in 1960s, is situated in the central Helsinki.
 It is one of the most unique churches in Europe, as it is excavated into a solid rock.
 The rock gives excellent acoustics to the church, and concerts are held there frequently.

-How to get: It’s within walking distance if you’re in the city center.
-The trams 1 and 2 stop at Sammonkatu, which located is right next to the church.
+How to get there: It’s within walking distance if you’re in the city center.
+The trams 1 and 2 stop at Sammonkatu, which is located right next to the church.

 Oodi Helsinki Central Library

 Oodi Helsinki Central Library is a masterpiece of Finnish design and undoubtedly the flagship of all libraries in Finland, if not in the whole world.

 The humongous library serves as an urban living room where the locals gather to work, study and enjoy of the largest e-library in the Nordics and of the 3,4 million pieces of publications, written in over 20 languages.

 The botanic garden, located in Kaisaniemi Park in the city center, contains an outdoor garden and greenhouses.
 The greenhouses simulate different climate types, ranging from tropical rainforest to desert climates.